Shrewsbury and Atcham: Parishes

 The rural part of the borough (the pre-1974 Atcham Rural District) was always parished but the urban part of the borough (the pre-1974 municipal borough of Shrewsbury) was an unparished area.
 A town council for Shrewsbury was established on 1 April 2009, being the same day that the new Shropshire unitary authority took over from the old Shrewsbury and Atcham Borough Council.

 Mayors

 There has been a continuous succession of Mayors of Shrewsbury since 1638.
 In 1974, after the local government re-organisation, the style changed to "Mayor of Shrewsbury and Atcham Borough", and any Shrewsbury and Atcham borough councillor could be appointed to the post; they did not have to represent Shrewsbury itself.
 The last mayor of Shrewsbury and Atcham was Anne Chebsey.
 Since the abolition of the borough of Shrewsbury and Atcham in 2009, the mayor of Shrewsbury has been the chairman of the new Shrewsbury Town Council, a parish-level authority.

 Political control

 The first elections to the enlarged council were held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
-Political control of the council from 1974 until its abolition in 2009 was held by the following parties:
+Political control of the council from 1974 until its abolition in 2009 was as follows: